GeorgeStrakhov/soul-candy/choose_your_attitude.md

 Let's play this out.

-Imagine you are on your way to an important meeting and you get stuck in traffic jam.
+Imagine you are on your way to an important meeting and you get stuck in a traffic jam.
 The reason you are frustrated and angry is because there are other possibilities in your head: What if you were not in a traffic jam?
 What if you had chosen a different route?
 What if you had a helicopter?
-Those possibilities can drive you crazy while you are stuck in a car.
+Those possibilities can drive you crazy while you are stuck in your car.
 Your options are very few though: you can spend the next hour of your life frustrated and unhappy or you can choose to enjoy it.

 When you are suffering from a lack of choice, it's likely because you are overly aware of other possibilities that are out of reach.